A Rather Weak 'Attempt' To Defend

 Science 'allows' dialecticians like Vogelman to see 'qualitative changes'

-whenever and wherever they like, just as it also 'allows' them to dismiss
+when and where it suits them, just as it also 'allows' them to dismiss

-counter-examples that do not fit their vague, subjective and imprecise 'law'
+counter-examples that don't fit their vague, subjective and imprecise 'law'

 there are equally many, if not more, which aren't.
 For example, metals change slowly from liquid to solid when heated, as I have